qgis/QGIS-Documentation/source/docs/user_manual/qgis_browser/qgis_browser.rst

    :align: center
    :width: 35em

-   Qgis browser as a standalone application to view metadata, preview and attributes |nix|
+   QGIS browser as a standalone application to view metadata, preview and attributes |nix|

 Use QGIS Browser to preview your data.
 The drag and drop function makes it easy to get your data into the Map view and the Map legend.